 Our mindfulness in woodland sessions are run to help people cultivate nature connection skills, to foster deeper connection with the natural world, to benefit their wellbeing.

 Our sessions are designed to deliver experiences of mindful moments in nature through use of the five senses, in ways that are gentle, supportive and fun.

 “My first Mindful moments in nature session was on a damp Monday morning in March and it was magic!
 If you’d like some “me time” outdoors with a group of likeminded people then I highly recommend it” Deirdre Peck

 We meet at Oxlip wood is a unique and tranquil place where the animals make the paths and humans only visit as invited guests.
-A 20 acre ancient woodland provides a rich environment for connecting with nature, a woodland oasis fenced all around and surrounded by fields.
+A 20 acre ancient woodland provides an environment that fosters feelings of personal safety, being a woodland that’s fenced all around and surrounded by fields.

-Experiencing mindful moments in nature requires having specific intention to connect using your senses of sight, sound, smell and touch.
+Experiencing mindful moments in nature requires having specific intention to deepen connection with nature using your senses of sight, sound, smell, taste and touch.
 Spending time in woodland can soothe the soul and fill the senses almost without much effort, which is a great way to start.

 Mindful Moments in Nature